This Jimbaran Beach Balinese boutique resort is one of my favourite places to stay in Bali!

-We spent the afternoon at the “Open House”.
+We returned to our hotel to spent the afternoon at the “Open House”.
 The question was: Do we spend the afternoon in the poolside pavilion lounging on the bean bags with a good book, swim in the pool or take a relaxing open air massage?

 Trevor booked himself in for a relaxing massage while I lazed in the pool .. and made a note to myself that I could easily get used to this lifestyle.

-On dusk, we strolled down the beach with our shoes in hand to the ‘Belmond’ and enjoyed a beautiful dinner at the ocean front Nelayan restaurant for our first night in Bali.
+On dusk, we strolled along the beach with our shoes in hand to the ‘Belmond’ and enjoyed a beautiful dinner at the oceanfront Nelayan Restaurant for our first night in Bali.

 We were seated on outdoor pavilion on the edge of the sandy beach surrounded decorated with candles, paper lights and floating streamers.
 Perfect!

-We chose the seafood signature dish “Rijsttafel” (literal translation is ‘rice table’) and were totally impressed with the selection of dishes served in this banquet.
+We chose to share the seafood signature dish “Rijsttafel” (literal translation is ‘rice table’) and were totally impressed with the selection of dishes served in this banquet.

-I would recommend the Jimbaran experience to all.
+We wandered back to ‘Open House’ along the beach.
+I would recommend this Jimbaran experience to all.